DreamHollow/CMakeEasy/README.md

 If you cannot execute the pre-configured bash scripts like 'build_db.sh' and 'install.sh', then you should go to your CMakeEasy folder and use this command:

-`sudo chmod +x build_db.sh`
+`sudo chmod +x bdb.sh`

-The build_db script automatically creates the CMakeEasy binary.
+The bdb script stands for "build debug" and automatically creates the CMakeEasy binary.

 If you are a super user, using
 `sudo ./install.sh`